MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 However, I share a view similar to Culuc.
 I think it should've remained rated even with its use of external assets.
 I would argue they were used transformatively, and with the level being original enough on its own, it deserves to get rated.

-# Conclusion
+# Conclusion & Solution

 The biggest problem with this controversy is the lack of ground rules.
 We don't know what acceptable use of stolen assets are.
+As such, here is my proposed solution:

+- We need some defined rules for rated levels.
+What is an acceptable use of stolen assets?
+"Unspoken" rules are not good enough.
+- No level deserves special privileges.
+The rules should apply to all levels just the same.